derek-dorey/TFTP-Server/README.md

 	Iteration 3:
 		- Fixing iteration 2 issues
 		- UML and timing diagrams
-		- Implementing delayed packets in the error simulator
+		- Testing and confirming duplicate, delayed and lost packets in the error simulator

 ###Lee  Fisher
 	Iteration 1: